 There are many more experiences for adventurers in Iceland.
 The most popular are rafting and kayaking downhill around Iceland.
 Where else can you see all the stages of the planet’s development in one day.
 As a result of the changeable weather, you will find yourself in a completely different landscape after each awakening than the one you went to bed the day before.
 The ubiquitous smell of sulfur also contributes to the adrenaline experience, reminding you that after a strenuous descent, a hot natural geyser awaits you, which will relax your muscles again and give you a little of the longevity of the inhabitants.
 Along with countless waterfalls, hot geysers are another unique phenomenon from which you will not take your eyes off.
 Strokkir Geyser spews a stream of water up to a height of 30 meters, but if you are looking for a real giant among geysers, visit the Great Geyser, which has named all the geysers in the world and can reach its gushing stream of water up to 80 meters.

-Once you have your teeth full of adrenaline, leave the steering of the boat more experienced and sail further into the open sea.
-The reward will definitely be a small whale, which lazily surrounds your boat several times and waves its tail fins goodbye.
+Once you have full of adrenaline, leave the steering of the boat more experienced and sail further into the open sea.
+The reward will definitely be a small whale, which lazily surrounds your boat several times and with waves tail fins goodbye.
 Yes, we are talking about whales and their observation in the wild.
 You can cross out another experience that you never thought could happen to you.

 Where to call in case of emergency in Iceland?